sleeyax/CronetSharp/README.md

 cronetEngine.Shutdown();
 cronetEngine.Destroy();
  ```

+ Please note that this library is a little verbose.
+ You'll have to clean up unused reources in unmanaged memory yourself by calling `.Destroy()` on objects.
+ The cronet engine also needs to be started manually with `.Start()`.
+ I've chosen to do this because it gives more control to the programmer.
+ However, this might change in the future.

  ### Csharpified
  The typical 'builder pattern' that's overused by Google here can be simplified using C# object initializers.